 Sta.
 Rita Hills

-At first there’s a soft and gracious profile on the palate of the 2015, and the wine is explosively aromatic.
-The floral and berry core of the Dijon clones here is all mingled with bright minty herbal facets.
-After some decanting the wine fattens up with cherry and orange oil, and shifts focus from herbs toward a flashy, exotic spiciness.
-If you’ve ever used a mortar and pestle to make your own spice rub, the aroma here might take you back.
+At first there’s a soft and gracious profile on the palate with this 2015, and the wine is explosively aromatic.
+The red berry core of the Dijon clones here is all mingled up with deep botanical layers.
+With some air the wine fattens up with cherry and orange oil, and shifts focus from herbs and flowers toward a flashy, exotic spiciness.
+If you’ve ever made your own Morroccan rub with a mortar and pestle, this might take you back.

 Blend: 100% Pinot Noir | Alc: 13% | Vinification: Barrel fermented in French Oak, 10% New | Barrel Aging: 16 Months | Total Production: 277 cases